The coronavirus pandemic is changing the way people work, with fewer face-to-face meetings and an inevitable decline in company car mileages.

 “Add to this, the new company car tax rules and the possibility of additional Government incentives coming down the line, not to mention access restrictions in several urban areas affected by air quality issues, and the choice will soon become even more compelling.” – added Andy Eastlake.

 Company car drivers will pay no tax on a pure EV this tax year, while drivers of plug-in hybrid electric vehicles (PHEVs) are also enjoying much more favourable rates.
+If you're looking to modernise your commercial vehicle fleet with electric vans we've got the best lease deals in the UK for the Renault Kangoo, a top selling, adaptable van for you and your team.

 The latest figures from the Society of Motor Manufacturers and Traders (SMMT) show diesel new car registrations were down 60% and petrol fell 40% compared to June 2019's figures.
 However, BEV registrations increased massively last month, compared to June 2019.